 - Recurring or chronic meningitis

 A key characteristic of most of the above symptoms is that they are generally orthostatic.
-That is to say that they occur principally when standing, but are significantly relieved, sometimes even relieved in their entirely, when lying down.
+That is to say that they occur principally when standing, but are often significantly relieved, sometimes even relieved in their entirely, when lying down.

 Symptoms may present themselves immediately upon sitting or standing, or increase gradually over a period of time.
-A common pattern with many CSF leak sufferers, particularly those with a small or intermittent leak, is that symptoms may only become noticeable or severe later in the day.
+A common pattern with many CSF leak sufferers, particularly those with a small or intermittent spinal leak, is that symptoms may only become noticeable or severe later in the day.

 Many CSF leak symptoms are common characteristics of other headache disorders, such as migraine, acute sinusitis, severe tension headache and post-traumatic headache.
 Research shows that these similarities routinely result in the misdiagnosis of a CSF leak.